A Synapse-Threshold Synergistic Learning Approach for Spiking Neural Networks: Methods

 \subsection{SNN with Synapse-Threshold Synergistic Learning}

 We begin by introducing the synapse-threhsold synergistic learning approach for SNNs.
 To doing so, we employ the STBP method to derive the proposed synergistic learning algorithm~\cite{wu2018spatio}.
-Fig.~\ref{Fig1}(a) shows the feedforward and backpropagation paths in the spatial domain (SD) and temporal domain (TD), respectively.
+Fig.~\ref{Fig1}(a) shows the feedforward and backpropagation paths in the spatial and temporal domains, respectively.

 In the feedforward path, each neuron in the SNN inherits its historical information with a decay factor in the temporal domain and receives neuronal inputs from the preceding layer in the spatial domain [Fig.~\ref{Fig1}(a), left].
 Without loss of generality, the dynamical evaluation of the membrane potential of a neuron in an SNN can be written in the following iterative form: